 70. Feb.
 18, 2019

 While some media outlets responsibly reported and properly attributed allegations in the racist attack alleged by actor Jussie Smollett, others did not.
-Some unskeptically furthered the narrative that Smollett, who is black, was attacked by Trump-supporting racists who put a neck around Smollett’s neck, shouted racial slurs, told him it’s “MAGA” (Make America Great Again) country, and poured bleach on him.
+Some unskeptically furthered the narrative that Smollett, who is black, was attacked by Trump-supporting racists who put a noose around Smollett’s neck, shouted racial slurs, told him it’s “MAGA” (Make America Great Again) country, and poured bleach on him.
 While details are still emerging as of this date, Chicago police have stated that Smollett is no longer considered a victim of the crimes he alleged.
 The New York Times receives special mention here for adding a biased non sequitur in its early reporting that treated skepticism of Smollett’s story as if it were unfounded, and fit in a dig at President Trump’s son.

 Sopan Deb, New York Times